Turiddru/generic-jasper-reports-with-aws-lambda/README.md

 2. Modify *aws_config/credentials* file with correct values.
 3. Review *aws_config/config* file to ensure that region is correct.
 4. Review *lambda_config.sh* file to ensure correct values for all properties, specially *region*, *files_s3_bucket* and *templates_s3_bucket*.
 The two last properties must be unique in AWS.
 Otherwise these cannot be created.
 See [Amazon S3 Bucket Naming Requirements](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-s3-bucket-naming-requirements.html).
+5. Review *jasperreports_stack.yml* file to ensure that AvailabilityZone is correct.
+6. Review *lambda_code/src/main/java/potaymaster/aws/lambda/jasperreports/AmazonS3Consumer.java* file to ensure that region is correct.
-5. Set execute permissions to all *.sh* files.
+7. Set execute permissions to all *.sh* files.
-6. Execute *00.launch_all_steps.sh* or execute the steps you want.
+8. Execute *00.launch_all_steps.sh* or execute the steps you want.
-7. When all scripts ends, go to AWS Web Console to check CloudFormation creation stack status.
+9. When all scripts ends, go to AWS Web Console to check CloudFormation creation stack status.
-8. Wait until stack creation is complete and go to API Gateway to copy URL.
+10. Wait until stack creation is complete and go to API Gateway to copy URL.
-9. Paste API URL into Postman call & launch test example.
+11. Paste API URL into Postman call & launch test example.
-10. Enjoy !!
+12. Enjoy !!

 ![snapshot](lambda_test/snapshot.png)